iemad/Learning-DevOps-2023/6. CI&CD Tools/Notes: 3) Intro to GitLab CICD.md

    Consider using versioning and tagging in your repository to keep track of different releases.
 This can be useful when deploying specific versions of your application.

-# Adding a self hosted Runner
+# Adding a self-hosted Runner

 Adding a self-hosted runner to GitLab allows you to execute CI/CD jobs on your own infrastructure, providing more control over the environment and resources.
 Here's how you can set up a self-hosted runner in GitLab: